-The Republic will maintain a principal paying agent, a transfer agent and a registrar in New York City and a paying agent and a transfer agent in Western Europe (which, so long as the bonds are listed on the Euro MTF Market of the Luxembourg Stock Exchange and the rules of the Exchange so require, will be in Luxembourg).
+The Republic will maintain a principal paying agent, a transfer agent and a registrar in New York City and a paying agent in Western Europe (which, so long as the bonds are listed on the Euro MTF Market and the rules of the Exchange so require, will be in Luxembourg).
 The Republic will give prompt notice to all holders of bonds of any future appointment or any resignation or removal of any paying agent, transfer agent or registrar or of any change by any paying agent, transfer agent or registrar in any of its specified offices.